AAZZIOUI/TIMSS-2019_student_score_prediction/README.md

 * 7723 being the number of Moroccan students participating in the study from 4th grade.
 * 8458 being the number of Moroccan students participating in the study from 8th grade.

-> [!NOTE]\
+> __Note__

-Even if it may not be exactly the same as the official country score reported by TIMSS, the *mean of plausible scores* for all students within a country is a reasonable estimate of the country's overall performance. (see timss-2019_score_calculation.ipynb for more information)
+>Even if it may not be exactly the same as the official country score reported by TIMSS, the *mean of plausible scores* for all students within a country is a reasonable estimate of the country's overall performance. (see timss-2019_score_calculation.ipynb for more information)